sidd190/meteor/v3-docs/docs/about/modern-build-stack/modern-transpiler-swc.md

 For background, see: [Why nested import](https://github.com/benjamn/reify/blob/main/WHY_NEST_IMPORTS.md).

-With `"modernTranspiler": true`, if SWC finds one, it silently falls back to Babel (only shows in `"verbose": true`).
+With `"modern.transpiler": true`, if SWC finds one, it silently falls back to Babel (only shows in `"verbose": true`).
 Nested imports isn’t standard, most modern projects use other deferred loading methods.
 You might want to move imports to the top or use require instead, letting SWC handle the file and speeding up builds.
 Still, this decision is up to the devs, some Meteor devs use them for valid reasons.

 ## Troubleshotting